JAM Angola – Established 1991

 JAM’s food safety processes are vital in ensuring that our beneficiaries receive top quality CSB as JAM is recognized as adhering to international standards of food safety principles

-- Sustainable Agricultural Development: To combat the cycle of poverty and food insecurity, we have introduced the Farm, Empower, Enhance and Distribute (FEED) cycle.
+- Community Agriculture and Livelihoods: To combat the cycle of poverty and food insecurity, we have introduced the Farm, Empower, Enhance and Distribute (FEED) cycle.
 This sustainable approach aims to make farming profitable for families and communities.
 This high-payoff outgrower scheme helps us provide all the maize and soya needed for school feeding and also encourages agricultural development by helping local farmers become commercially viable.

-- Nutritional School Feeding: Aiming at the heart of the troubling lack of access to food in some areas of the country, JAM supplies school meals to children every school day.
+- Food and Nutrition: Aiming at the heart of the troubling lack of access to food in some areas of the country, JAM supplies school meals to children every school day.
 Through this programme, the children in Inhambane Province, Mozambique are fed with food grown at the Pambarra Life Centre Training Farm.

 JAM Rwanda – Established 1994